webcamoid/webcamoid/README.md

 2. Your distribution name and version (numeric, please).
 3. Your Qt version.
 4. Your GCC version.
-5. The output of the previous command.
-6. Any other useful information.
+5. Any other useful information.

 Send this list to the [issues page](http://github.com/hipersayanX/Webcamoid/issues).